Codersworld-23/Richter_Victors-Cosmoquake_Analyzer/README.md

 The key innovations of the Cosmoquake Analyzer include:

-1. **Data reduction**: Traditional methods generate overwhelming amounts of data.
-We reduce this by focusing only on the data between seismic events and applying a Fourier transform to extract relevant features.
-The data size can be reduced from 1.38GB to mere kilobytes.
+1. **Data reduction and Feature Engineering**: Traditional methods generate overwhelming amounts of data.
+We reduce this by focusing only on the data between seismic events and applying a fast Fourier transform and consecutive feature engineering to extract relevant features.
+The data size can be reduced from 1.38GB to mere 9.06 kilobytes which is reduction of data to about 0.000613% of the original.
+This facilitates easy transfer of data which was a key challenge.

 2. **Random Forest Classifier with boosting**: Unlike typical seismic analysis approaches that rely on complex models, we use a Random Forest Classifier, which is simpler but still powerful when combined with boosting techniques.
 This approach ensures the classification of seismic events, including rare shallow quakes, with high accuracy.

+- It does not assume any data distribution and can handle non-linearity effectively.
+- The bootstrapping allows sufficient training over rare examples.
+- It is resilient to over-fitting.
+- Does fast predictions in O(logn) time.
+- It is easy to store and deploy.
+- It can do feature selection on its own, eliminating any irrelevant statistical fallacy on its own.
+- This does not consume a lot of computational power and energy like artificial neural networks which is limited for extraterrestrial systems which have to work in harsh environment.

+3. **Using the Aftershock waves**: The aftershock waves of a seismic event give a lot of information of planetary signature and impact of the event on the given celestial body.
+For example a meteor hit, on the Moon shall be more significant as a seismic event than on the Mars.
+We used them to calculate the strength of the quake.

 # Repository Flow